 /// @param amount token amount to pay with payment

-/// to verify the payment without transfering any token.
+/// to verify the payment without transferring any token.

 /// @param payment encoded payment data